SecondLineThemesHQ/podcast-subscribe-buttons/README.md

 == About SecondLineThemes ==

-SecondLineThemes is a theme shop and developer for Podcast related themes and plugins for WordPress.
+SecondLineThemes is a theme shop and developer of Podcast related themes and plugins for WordPress.
 To hear more about us please visit us here: https://secondlinethemes.com